Statistical and Computational Efficiency for Smooth Tensor Estimation with Unknown Permutations: Numerical analysis

 Finally, we compare the prediction performance based on constant block model and our permuted smooth tensor model.
 Notice that constant block model uses $\ell=0$ approximation, whereas our permuted smooth tensor model uses $\ell=2$ approximation.
-Table~\ref{tab:MSE} shows the mean squared error over five runs of cross-validation, with 20\% entries for testing and 80\% for training.
-We find that the permuted smooth tensor model substantially outperforms the classical constant block models.
-We emphasize that our method does not necessarily assume the block structure.
-The comparison supports our premises that permuted smooth tensor model with polynomial approximation performs better than common constant block models in this application.
+We found that the mean squared prediction errors for our model vs.\ constant block model are 0.283 (0.006) vs.\ 0.399 (0.009), respectively.
+Here, the reported prediction errors are averaged over five runs of cross-validation, with standard errors in parentheses.
+The block number $(k_1,k_2,k_3)$ with best prediction performance is $(6,4,10)$ for our models, and $(7,11,10)$ for constant block models.
+We see that the permuted smooth tensor model substantially outperforms the classical constant block models.